The eCapture Pro Playback View

 The Playback View is divided into two sections:

-Figure: The Playback View allows users to review and analyze recorded data generated by pipeline executions
+Figure: The Playback View allows users to review recorded data generated by pipeline executions

 Recordings Panel